BCU20132506/cmp5327-cplusplus-programming-for-games/README.md

 <!-- ABOUT THE PROJECT -->
-#  Awesome 2D Shooter Game
+Zombie Royale

 <!-- A screenshot of your game would be nice here... -->

 This is a short and succint description of this project.
-Jump'n'run vaporwave zombie-shooting game.
-Run to the exit before the water gets too high, defend yourself against brain-hungry zombies :running_man:
+2-D side scrolling zombie killer adventure.
+Can you survive the incoming apocalypse?
 Features:
-* Collect and switch between weapons :bomb:
+* Collect and switch between different weapons such as, guns, grenades and meele.
-* Load game maps from the main menu :desert_island:
+* Select different levels from the menus.
-* Collect as many coins as you can :moneybag:
+* Collect zombie limbs to count up the kills

 ## Dependencies
 * SDL library